Frontpage Contact About the Campaign DONATE Read more

 This campaign is an initiative of:

-Through the EU-Moroccan Fisheries Agreement, the EU gives an unfortunate political support to Morocco's claims over Western Sahara.
+Through planning a Fisheries Agreement with Morocco from 2013, the EU gives an unfortunate political support to Morocco's claims over Western Sahara.
 In this way, the EU can be seen as taking a position in the conflict, siding with Morocco's illegal annexation of the neighbouring country.

 The interests behind the European fisheries in occupied Western Sahara, have on occasions come with clear political statements supporting the illegal Moroccan presence in the territory.